When you’re pregnant, staying healthy becomes even more important to you. The healthier you are, the better for baby.

 The CDC and its partners have conducted several studies, which have all shown the vaccine to be safe for pregnant women and their babies.

 No. Studies show that the flu shot does not cause an increased risk for miscarriage.
 This comes from one of the largest studies examining influenza vaccination and the risk of miscarriage conducted by the CDC in 2019.
 The study was designed as a follow-up to a smaller study that suggested there was a possible tie.
-Researchers looked at three flu seasons (2012-13, 2013-14 and 2014-15) and found there was no increased risk for miscarriage after an influenza vaccination during pregnancy.
+Researchers looked at three flu seasons (2012-13, 2013-14 and 2014-15) and found no link between flu shots and increased risk for miscarriage.

 How effective is the flu shot for pregnant women?